Semantic Frame Interpolation: Introduction

 \section{Introduction}

-Synthesizing intermediate frames between two given images has significant practical value in applications such as video editing, animation production, and augmented reality, where smooth transitions and semantically consistent content creation are crucial.
-Recent approaches for this task can be broadly categorized into two paradigms: Video Frame Interpolation (VFI) and Foundation-Video-Model (FVM)-based frame-to-frame generation.
-Conventional VFI methods \cite{reda2022film}, including flow-based \cite{ding2024video,prasanna2024video}, kernel-driven \cite{cheng2021multiple, briedis2023kernel}, or even recent SD-aided techniques \cite{wang2024generative, zhu2024generative, yang2024vibidsampler}, achieve high fidelity for short-term interpolation but remain constrained by their reliance on local motion priors and limited training data.
-Consequently, they struggle with large temporal displacements and lack explicit semantic controllability, as their frame-by-frame optimization is agnostic to high-level scene dynamics.
-In contrast, emerging FVM-based approaches \cite{kelin, wang2025wan} leverage large video diffusion models to produce long-range, semantically coherent transitions by exploiting rich temporal priors.
-However, these methods often exhibit suboptimal performance in fine-grained, short-term frame generation, leading to artifacts or misalignments when only a few intermediate frames are required.
-These limitations present two key challenges: (1) achieving high visual fidelity while preserving precise instruction-following capability—ensuring generated content adheres to both low-level motion consistency and high-level user directives; and (2) enabling robust multi-scale generation—developing a unified framework that adaptively optimizes for both short-term precision and long-term coherence without sacrificing perceptual quality or temporal stability across varying frame counts.
+\IEEEPARstart{S}{ynthesizing} intermediate frames between two given images has significant practical value in applications such as video editing, animation production, and augmented reality, where smooth transitions and semantically consistent content creation are crucial.
+Recent approaches for this task can be broadly categorized into two paradigms.
+Conventional video frame interpolation (VFI) methods~\cite{reda2022film, ding2024video,prasanna2024video,cheng2021multiple, briedis2023kernel,wang2025framer, wang2024generative, zhu2024generative, yang2025vibidsampler} are effective for short-range interpolation with small motion, but they are typically limited to a small number of intermediate frames and provide no semantic controllability.
+In contrast, recent foundation-video-model-based (FVM-based) frame-to-frame generation methods~\cite{kelin, wang2025wan} can handle larger temporal gaps and produce semantically richer transitions, yet they are often suboptimal for precise short-range interpolation, leading to artifacts or misalignments.
+These limitations lead to two key challenges: \textbf{\textit{1)}} \textit{achieving high visual fidelity while preserving precise instruction-following, so that the generated content remains consistent with both low-level motion and high-level user intent}; and \textbf{\textit{2)}} \textit{enabling robust multi-scale generation, i.e., building a unified framework that can adapt to both short-term precision and long-term coherence without sacrificing perceptual quality or temporal stability across different frame counts}.